 Furthermore, Context’s research found that Khronos’ recommended defence against the DoS issue (WebGL_ARB_robustness) is not fit for purpose.
 First, only certain chipsets and operating systems (NVidia on Windows and Linux) support this feature.
 Moreover, this extension only offers mitigation, not a comprehensive solution to WebGL DoS issues.

-In this video, we show how anyone running Firefox 4 with WebGL support is vulnerable to having malicious web pages capture screenshots of any window on their system.
+In the video below, we show how anyone running Firefox 4 with WebGL support is vulnerable to having malicious web pages capture screenshots of any window on their system.
 These screenshots could be of other web pages, the user’s desktop and other applications that run on their system.

 In our first blog Context outlines serious security concerns related to the use of WebGL.
 We were able to steal images from other web pages and crash people’s machines (Denial of Service, or DoS) from a malicious website.
 These examples showed the danger of allowing malicious code to run on graphics cards which were never designed to defend against this threat.
 After reviewing our previous work Firefox has now removed support for cross-domain images (https://hacks.mozilla.org/2011/06/cross-domain-webgl-textures-disabled-in-firefox-5); while Khronos is updating the WebGL specification to include protection from DoS (using a new OpenGL extension GL_ARB_robustness) and Cross-Origin Resource Shading (CORS) attacks (http://www.khronos.org/news/permalink/webgl-security).
 The fact that it is doing so begs the question as to whether this technology was specified, designed and implemented with security in mind.